Jeremy Oxley: 1979–1991: Sunnyboys, Chinless Elite and The Fishermen

-1992-2007: Solo
+1992–2007: solo

-In 1992, Oxley began to tour under the name Jeremy Oxley Band and in 1992, released his debut EP A Little Bit of You in Me as Jeremy 'Ponytail' Oxley.
-Shortly thereafter, Oxley suffered a recurrence of a previous illness, which effectively halted his work in music.
+In 1992, Oxley released his debut EP A Little Bit of You in Me as Jeremy 'Ponytail' Oxley.
+Shortly thereafter, Oxley suffered a recurrence of a previous illness, which temporarily halted his work in music.

-1998-present: Reformation of Sunnyboys
+1998–present: reformation of Sunnyboys

 In November 1998 The Sunnyboys reformed for the Mushroom 25 Concert at the Melbourne Cricket Ground to celebrate the 25th anniversary of Mushroom Records, organised by Michael Gudinski.

 Between 1998 and 2008, Oxley composed two unreleased albums, Sanctuary 9, and Monastery.
 In 2008, Jeremy found love and moved to Queensland.
 The couple have since married.

 In April 2012, the Sunnyboys original line-up played as part of the Dig It Up concert series and have continued to tour periodically since.
-In 2019, Sunnyboys celebrated 40 year since the release of their self-titled debut extended play with a 40 album and tour.
+In 2019, Sunnyboys celebrated 40-year since the release of their self-titled debut extended play with a 40 album and tour.